Geometry-of-numbers methods over global fields I: Prehomogeneous vector spaces: Introduction

 \section{Introduction}

 In recent years, there have been a number of problems in arithmetic statistics that have been solved by developing suitable geometry-of-numbers techniques to count integral orbits of a representation of an algebraic group on a vector space defined over $\Z$.
-These methods have been applied, e.g., to determine the densities of discriminants of number field extensions of $\Q$ of small degree, to establish new cases of the Cohen--Lenstra--Martinet heuristics for class groups, to bound the average rank of elliptic curves over $\Q$, and to show that most hyperelliptic curves over $\Q$ have few rational points (see, e.g., \cite{dodqf,dodpf}, \cite{B}--\cite{BV2}, \cite{PS2}, \cite{SW}, \cite{Th} for these and further examples).
+These methods have been applied, e.g., to determine the densities of discriminants of number field extensions of $\Q$ of small degree, to establish new cases of the Cohen--Lenstra--Martinet heuristics for class groups, to bound the average rank of elliptic curves over $\Q$, and to show that most hyperelliptic curves over $\Q$ have few rational points (see, e.g., \cite{hasse}--\cite{BV2}, \cite{KL}, \cite{PS2}, \cite{SW}, \cite{Th} for these and further examples).
 The representations that have so far been the most useful for the purpose fall into two categories, namely, prehomogeneous representations having one relative invariant, and coregular representations having at least two relative invariants, with the former parametrizing primarily field extensions and related objects, and the latter parametrizing primarily algebraic curves together with additional data.

-In this series of two articles, our purpose is to to generalize the aforementioned counting methods from the geometry of numbers so that they may be applied over an arbitrary global number or function field.
+In this series of two articles, our purpose is to generalize the aforementioned counting methods from the geometry-of-numbers so that they may be applied over an arbitrary global number or function field.
 In this first article, we concentrate on the case of counting integral orbits in a prehomogeneous vector space.
-Our primary application is the determination, when the characteristic is not~$2$, of the density of discriminants of field extensions of degree less than or equal to 5 of any given global field.
+Our primary application is the determination of the density of discriminants of field extensions of degree less than or equal to 5 of any given global field.